prebid/prebid.github.io/dev-docs/publisher-api-reference-old.md

 ### pbjs.removeAdUnit(adUnitCode)

-Remove adUnit from the pbjs configuration
+Remove adUnit(s) from the pbjs configuration, If adUnit is not given then it will remove all adUnits

 **Kind**: static method of [pbjs](#module_pbjs)